Looking at the central character which will act as a common thread through the manual stressing on the element of storytelling

 Make straw spinner.
 Helicopter propeller lets it fly.

-blown through a straws connected to the bottle cap.
+Make another toy that spins - The Ball that spins on a bottle cap when air is blown through a straws connected to the bottle cap.
 Encourage children to save their straws and bottle caps and other such materials to play with well know toys (the ball) in newer ways.

 Distribute paper and crayons and ask them to draw a picture of their favourite toy and write a three line story about it.

-What actually happened in the wo
+What actually happened in the workshop:

 I began with the origami crow.
 However it seemed a little difficult to make for the children.
 Them doing origami entailed a lot of excitement because theyve tried their hand at basics of origami and are familiar with its potential.
 There was a lot of guessing and suggestions as we went through making the crow.
 However there was a lot of assistance required through the process of making it.
 The instructions were tough to follow but the children were quite comfortable using their hands.
 Some named their crow as they made it and others took it for a flight across the table making their crow caw at other crows!